naelstrof/SkinnedMeshDecals/README.md

 This will allow you to create specific shaders with custom color masking, custom color blending, backface culling, while not worrying too much about how decals are actually projected onto meshes.

 Please note that since drawing decals are deferred, configuring the material parameters might require cloning or instantiating the material at decal-time.

+You will need to specify the dilation type to be DilationType.Additive in your QueueDecal command if alpha doesn't represent an alpha blend.

 # Inspired by